Autistic Dissonance: When the Environment Doesn’t Fit

 When we talk to people about this, the pattern tends to look the same:

-1. Contradictions build.
-Things don't add up and you can't make them.
+Contradictions build.
+Things don't add up and you can't resolve the contradictions.

 Burnout shows up at the end.
-But the cause was earlier, and it was structural.
+But the cause was earlier, and it was about the environment, not the person.

 Reframing Distress